-Find out all you need to know about the safety of lube
+Find out all you need to know about the safety of personal lubricant

 You probably scrutinize the labels of the food you eat, study up on the substances in your home cleaning products and even double-check the ingredients of the makeup you wear.
 You want to make sure that everything you put on or in your body is completely safe.
 Personal lubricants are no exception, nor should they be.
 The good news is, a lubricant is not only safe, but it may also make intimacy more pleasurable – preventing the unwanted kind of friction that gets in the way of you and your partner’s relationship.